The Crime of Faith Before Reason

 Education Versus Indoctrination

-True education teaches how to think, weigh evidence, and change one’s mind when new facts appear.
-Indoctrination teaches that the truth is already known and that questioning it is wrong.
-The difference is freedom.
+True education teaches a child how to think, how to weigh evidence, and how to change one’s mind when new facts appear.
+Indoctrination teaches the opposite lesson: that the truth is already settled and known, and that questioning it is a kind of wrongdoing.
+The difference between the two is, in the end, the difference between freedom and captivity.

-In secular education, the teacher says, “Let us look at the evidence.”
-In religious instruction, the teacher says, “This is the truth.”
-The child learns not to inquire but to memorise.
-The habit of critical thought is stifled before it can grow.
+In secular education the teacher says, “Let us look together at the evidence.”
+In religious instruction the teacher says, “This is the truth, now learn it.”
+The child in the first room learns to inquire.
+The child in the second learns to memorise and to suspect their own questions.
+The habit of critical thought is stifled before it has had any real chance to grow.

 “The essence of the independent mind lies not in what it thinks, but in how it thinks.”

-If reason is the light of the mind, faith imposed on the young is its eclipse.
+If reason is the light of the mind, then faith imposed on the very young is its deliberate eclipse.

 Recovery from Belief

-Escaping indoctrination in adulthood is not easy.
-It often involves guilt, fear, and loss of community.
-Many who leave their faith describe a period of mourning — the death of certainty.
-But with it comes liberation.
-To discover that one’s morality, curiosity, and worth do not depend on invisible oversight is profoundly empowering.
-It is the first honest breath of intellectual adulthood.
+Escaping indoctrination in adulthood is rarely easy.
+It commonly involves guilt, residual fear, and the painful loss of an entire community.
+Many who leave their faith describe a genuine period of mourning, which is really the death of a certainty they had carried since childhood.
+But on the far side of that grief comes liberation.
+To discover that one’s morality, one’s curiosity, and one’s basic worth do not depend on invisible oversight is a profoundly empowering realisation.
+It is, in a real sense, the first honest breath of intellectual adulthood.

-Secular humanism offers a way forward: a system of ethics grounded in reason, empathy, and evidence.
-It asks no child to fear eternal torture and no adult to suspend critical thought.
-It replaces control with conscience.
+Secular humanism offers a clear way forward, a system of ethics grounded in reason, empathy, and evidence rather than in revelation.
+It asks no child to live in fear of eternal torture, and it asks no adult to suspend critical thought as the price of belonging.
+It replaces external control with internal conscience, which is a far sturdier foundation for a moral life.

 The Moral Reckoning

-The true crime of religious indoctrination is not merely that it teaches falsehoods, but that it robs children of autonomy.
-It shapes their fears before they can consent, their values before they can reason, and their worldviews before they can compare.
-A child has the right to grow into belief or unbelief through independent thought, not through inherited terror.
+The true crime of religious indoctrination is not merely that it teaches falsehoods, serious though that is.
+It is that it robs children of their autonomy at the deepest level.
+It shapes their fears before they can consent, fixes their values before they can reason, and settles their worldview before they have anything to compare it with.
+A child has every right to grow into belief, or into unbelief, through its own independent thought, rather than through inherited terror handed down by adults who were themselves frightened young.

-When society finally treats religious indoctrination as seriously as it treats other forms of psychological coercion, progress will begin.
-Freedom of belief must include the freedom not to believe — and that freedom must begin in childhood.
+When society finally treats religious indoctrination as seriously as it treats other recognised forms of psychological coercion, real progress will begin.
+Freedom of belief, properly understood, must include the freedom not to believe, and that freedom has to begin in childhood, where the damage is otherwise done.

 “It is morally as well as intellectually wrong to label children with the faith of their parents.”